This is a true story of a man who brought a decisive victory in a fleet battle using an amazing psychic power in the Russo-Japanese War.

 This time, Admiral Tōgō had a good opinion of Akiyama, because Akiyama once had predicted precisely the route of the Russian squadron.

-Late on the night of May 24, 1905, Akiyama threw himself down into an armchair in the cabin and fell asleep.
+Late on the night of May 24, 1905, Akiyama threw himself down into an armchair in the cabin and he slipped off to sleep.

 Suddenly, a bright light appeared on the back of his eyelids.